 Simple React Native Context Menus for iOS and Android

-Poorly written by user eater hailey on April 14, 2024So I've used react-native-ios-context-menu in the past, and it's great.
+Poorly written by hailey on April 14, 2024So I've used react-native-ios-context-menu in the past, and it's great.
 Pretty straight forward to create menus with and uses the native iOS menus.
 However, once head over to Android, your menus do not do anything at all!

 The first thing you might run into is react-native-context-menu-view, which as an Android fallback.
 However, maintenance on the package isn't nearly as good as the former library and there's a number of fairly significant issues that are still open.
 Probably not the best solution.
 Am I really going to need to implement my own logic for iOS vs Android?